 Winning the recovery for our young people

-The government’s recent welfare package provides an important 12-week bridge for New Zealanders who find themselves suddenly out of work because of the COVID-19 recession.
-The initiative, however, offers little for our young people who haven’t even begun on the pathways of work.
+The government’s recent welfare package provides an important 12-week bridge for New Zealanders who find themselves suddenly out of work because of the Covid recession.
+The initiative, however, offers little for our young people who haven’t even began on the pathways of work.

 I’m thinking especially of our “Zoomers” – members of Gen Z preparing to leave school to pursue work, training, or education in uncertain times, as well as tertiary who are graduating into a shrinking job market that is increasingly hostile to hiring new workers.